 The Czech ISO 19115/19139 Metadata Profile is complex.
 Czech Republic could use the XSLT in this environment after some adjustments.

 The country is planning to simplify this profile to increase compatibility with DCAT-AP.
-As part of this work, a detailed mapping of the national INSPIRE profile to GeoDCAT will be carries out.
+As part of this work, a detailed mapping of the national INSPIRE profile to GeoDCAT will be carried out.

 Issues identified